openai/openai-node/README.md

 If you need to cancel a stream, you can `break` from a `for await` loop or call `stream.abort()`.

+See examples with streaming in the `examples/` directory on advanced use cases like [proxying a stream to the browser](helpers.md#proxy-streaming to-a-browser).

 ### Automated function calls

 We provide a `openai.chat.completions.runFunctions({…})` convenience helper for using function calls with the `/chat/completions` endpoint which automatically calls the JavaScript functions you provide and sends their results back to the `/chat/completions` endpoint, looping as long as the model requests function calls.